professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 #Observation:
 ```

-Let's make the same plot but limit it to movies with at least 10,000 votes.
+Here is the same plot but you will limit it to movies with at least 10,000 votes.
 Edit the code to reflect this filter.
-Compe up with a short title to clarify what we're plotting ... something about movie ratings and lenght?
-Edit ggtittle() with your title.
+Compe up with a short title to clarify what we're plotting; it should be something about movie ratings and lenght of movies.
+Edit ggtittle() to write your title.

 ```r
 #Scatterplot 2